The Myths on Oil Viscosity Grades and Brands

 Mixing Different Oil Brands

 Mixing different engine oil brands because of topping up your oil level does not cause irreparable harm to your engine.
-Engine oil is made by different companies and has a different chemical makeup; thus, mixing two brands for an entire oil change interval is not recommended.
+Different companies make engine oil and has different chemical makeup; thus, mixing two brands for an entire oil change interval is not recommended.

 Each brand of engine oil has different additives with different roles.
 Therefore, mixing synthetic engine oil with regular oil may have limited or no effects.
 We have a great article on why you should consider using synthetic motor oil.